uetcis/PerfectSlackAPIClient/README.md

 </p>

 ### Send
-As an alternative way of sendind a `SlackMessage` the object itself has a convienence function `send` to just send and forget or supply `success` and `failure` closure.
+As an alternative way of sendind a `SlackMessage`, the object itself has a convienence function `send` to just send and forget or supply `success` and `failure` closure.

 ```swift
 // Initialize SlackMessage